mr-d-self-driving/CiMPCC/README.md

   <img src="./media/cimpcc.gif" alt="teaser" width="360" />
 </div>

-Update:
+**Update**:

   The ROS environment for the current branch is neotic under Ubuntu 20.04.
-For the version of melodic, see the branch `melodic_py27`.
+For the version of melodic, please see the branch `melodic_py27`.

 ## 🪄 Quickstart